Microsoft/azure-docs.pt-pt/articles/migrate/tutorial-assess-physical.md

 ### <a name="review-confidence-rating"></a>Rever a classificação de confiança

-A Avaliação do Servidor atribui uma classificação de confiança a avaliações baseadas no desempenho.
+A Azure Migrate atribui uma classificação de confiança a avaliações baseadas no desempenho.
 A classificação é de uma estrela (mais baixa) para cinco estrelas (mais alta).

 ![Classificação de confiança](./media/tutorial-assess-physical/confidence-rating.png)